Hugolainen/HugoCONSTANT_2_03112020_A/README.md

 # Reservia
-OpenClassromms - Front-End developer paht
+OpenClassromms - Front-End developer path

 Project2: Turn Mock-ups Into a Web Page

 Link to the website :